 The red dot!
 Yes, that is what we are reminded of when we think of Japan.
 The country’s flag is a red dot on a white background.
 Japan is what it is due to the hard-working population of the country.
 The recent tsunami/earthquake showed the world the discipline that has been inculcated over the generations in each and every citizen of Japan.
 The country has rebuilt itself so many times, after natural calamities or man-made ones.
-It is certainly remarkable to see the country doing so well, so technologically advanced and has respect of people across the world.
-So a visit to this fabulous country is warranted to not only learn more about the people, but also their ancient culture, that is followed and maintained till today.
+It is certainly remarkable to see the country doing so well.
+So a visit to this fabulous country is warranted to not only learn more about the people but also their ancient culture, that is followed and maintained till today.

 Japan’s capital, Tokyo, is one of the most densely populated cities in the world and also one of the most expensive cities on the planet to live in.
 There is more to Japan than what meets the eye – Japan is not only about sushi or anime and manga.
 Believe it or not, there is so much more to explore in this country.
 Book your tablet hotel now!
-To make things easier for you, we have put together a list of the best things to do in Japan.
+To make things easier for you, we have put together this list, Scroll down to check out the best things to do in Japan.